GBond/nginx-app-protect-dynamic-policy-example/README.md

         }
 ```

-With the desired level determined, the client session is sent to one of the Virtual Servers that maps one of the policy levels (Default, Medium, & Strict).
+With the desired level determined, the client session is sent to one of the Virtual Servers that maps one of the policy levels: Default, Medium, & Strict.

+Medium Policy Virtual Server block:
 ```nginx
        location @medium {
             app_protect_enable off;